 (He calls it cognitive drawing.)

-(This is an extremely effective and organized way to apply memory drawing and iterative correction.
-I highly recommend you try it.)
+(This is an extremely effective and organized way to apply memory drawing and iterative correction.)

 (If you are scared of memory drawings, I highly recommend you do this.
 This iterative method lets you apply memory drawings in a very painless and stressfree way, because you have multiple chances to fix your mistakes.)